 A "kick-off shot" can never score a goal.
 A "kick-off shot" is a shot taken by the team kicking off after a kick-off before the entire ball has left the center circle, including the boundary line.
-If a kick-off shot enters the goal (either directly or via contact with an opposing robot), no goal will be scored and a kick-off will be awarded to the defending team (as per Section 3.6).
-The main referee's decision in this case is final and can not be changed afterwards by video proof.
+If a kick-off shot enters the goal (either directly or via contact with an opposing robot), no goal will be scored and a kick-off will be awarded to the defending team (as per Section 3.7).